DavidGrey/game-theory_gunner/README.md

 - If your opponent fires or blocks, you will both surive but still lose a bullet.

 #####Block:(Press S key)
-- Protects you from fire for 1 round.
+- Protects you if your opponent chose to fire.
 - Both players may block up to 3 times in a row

 #####Reload:(Press D key)